 - Auditability and Regulatory Alignment: Enable auditability and compliance with pharma regulations.

-How to use the task management marketplace solution
+How to configure the task management marketplace solution

 Before using the product complaint marketplace solution, Solution Designers must first configure the solution in Opus Solution Environment (OSE) by following the steps listed below: